rafelis1997/arjs-react-experimental-app/README.md

 ## Improvements

-- ~~Today we are experiencing and error in the custom asset used in the demonstration, a flickering, cause still being investigated.
+- ~~Today we are experiencing and error in the custom asset used in the demonstration, a flickering, cause still being investigated.~~
 - TypeScript still not well implemented sadly causing trouble in the implementation.
-- Build interactions with the 3D model through DOM buttons
+- Build interactions with the 3D model through DOM buttons.
 - Investigate camera not being correctly positioned when started, probable cause is a bug in orientation retrieve from the source library.
-- ~~Chain multiple embendded animations
+- ~~Chain multiple embendded animations.~~